hyeonseokk/hyeonseokk.github.io/_pages/about.md

 - Researcher of <a href='http://nlp.korea.ac.kr/'>NIP&AI Research</a>
 - Cofounder of <a href='https://kunmt.org/'>KU-NMT Group</a>

-### Research Interest
+**Education**
+**2024.02. - now ** Ph.D candidate in Computer Science at Korea University, South Korea **2015.03. - 2021.02.** B.A Degree of Science in Mathematics at Korea University, South Korea **2015.03. - 2021.02.** B.A Degree of Science in Artificial Intelligence at Korea University, South Korea

+**Research Interest**
 - Artificial Intelligence
 - Natural Language Processing
 - Machine Translation
 - Language Generation